Program of Study

 - LMC 6800, Master’s Project (repeatable, variable credit hours)

-This one-hour seminar held each fall offers a forum for MS-HCI students to learn about the MS program and about HCI.
-The seminar aims to prepare students for success in their studies and careers.
-It includes presentations by leading HCI practitioners, including our advisory board members, concerning career choices and preparation and about new developments, visits to corporate HCI labs in the Atlanta area, talks and discussions about potential MS projects and “how to succeed” in graduate school and as a professional.
-The seminar also helps to create a sense of community amongst participants.
-The seminar is required for first and second year students.
+The HCI-MS seminar aims to prepare you for success in your studies and careers.
+It includes presentations by leading HCI practitioners, including our advisory board members, concerning career choices and preparation and new HCI/UX developments, visits to corporate HCI labs in the Atlanta area, talks and discussions about potential MS projects and “how to succeed” in graduate school and as a professional.
+The seminar, taken by all our students during their two fall semesters, also helps create a sense of community for everyone.